 Tablets to open up the airways

 Most people do not need tablets, as inhalers usually work well.
-However, in some cases a tablet (or in liquid form for children) is prescribed in addition to inhalers if symptoms are not fully eased by inhalers alone.
+However, in some cases a tablet (or medicine in liquid form for children) is prescribed in addition to inhalers if symptoms are not fully eased by inhalers alone.

-Omalizumab is a medicine that is only used in a small number of people who have severe persistent allergic asthma that has not been controlled by other treatments.
+These are medicines that are only used in a small number of people who have severe persistent allergic asthma that have not been controlled by other treatments.
 So, it is not a common treatment.